polarityio/polarity-v5-preflight-check-tool/README.md

 You can now run the CLI tool and pass in the required options.
 Here is an example with the minimum required options.
 This command will generate a report file called `polarity-upgrade-report.txt`.

-The provided Polarity user must be a local admin account.
-You should wrap the `<PASSWORD>` in single quotes.
+When prompted for a Polarity username you must provide a local admin account.

 ```
-sudo ./polarity-v5-preflight-check-tool.sh  --rejectUnauthorized=false --url https://localhost --username <USERNAME> --password '<PASSWORD>'
+sudo ./polarity-v5-preflight-check-tool.sh  --rejectUnauthorized=false
 ```

 ## All Options